civol/HDLRuby/README.md

     ```
   - Parallel mode can be set the same way using `par`.

-Finally, it often happens that behaviors contain only one statement.
+Finally, it often happens that a behavior contains only one statement.
 In such a case, the description can be shortened using the `at` operator
 as follows: